 Elevated BUN levels can indicate kidney dysfunction, dehydration, urinary tract obstruction, or certain medical conditions. | Elevated creatinine levels can be a sign of impaired kidney function or other underlying health issues. |

-BUN levels can be affected by factors such as age, diet, medications, and liver function. | Creatinine levels are not significantly influenced by factors other than muscle mass and kidney function. |
+BUN levels can be affected by age, diet, medications, and liver function. | Creatinine levels are not significantly influenced by factors other than muscle mass and kidney function. |

-To calculate the BUN creatinine ratio, follow these steps:
+To calculate the BUN Creatinine Ratio, follow these steps:

 Obtain the BUN and creatinine values from a recent blood test.